mbkoltai/mbkoltai.github.io/_posts/ecopol/2018-10-29-monetary_circuit.md

 **Nell's solution: realizing the total output through multiplier effects**

-The 'single swap' solution just mentioned leaves no place for transactions taking place sequentially, with a given amount of money that is smaller than $$M$$, circulating between households (workers and capitalists as consumers) and firms in the two sector.
+The 'single swap' solution just mentioned leaves no place for transactions taking place sequentially, with a given amount of money that is smaller than $$M$$, circulating between households (workers and capitalists as consumers) and firms in the two sectors.
 The 'mutual exchange' between sectors is key, as firms earn income by selling outputs to firms in the other (and in the same) sector.
 [EJ Nell (2004)](https://academic.oup.com/cje/article-abstract/28/2/173/1681265)'s solution based on mutual exchanges starts with the following assumptions:
 - Production is defined in distinct periods.